Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 IndexError: an index can only have a single ellipsis ('...')
 ```

-The rules for an ellipsis are
+In summary, the rules for an ellipsis index are

 - **An ellipsis index is written with three dots: `...`.**